firoxer/games-for-auri/README.md

 Notes
 ---

-All the Javascript is written to be compatible with iOS 9 Safari.
+All the Javascript is written to be compatible with iOS 9 Safari without transpilation, i.e. it looks funny.

-License
----

-MIT